jbloomlab/phydms/docs/implementation.rst

 Derivatives with respect to branch lengths
 --------------------------------------------
-The section above describes how to compute the derivatives with respect to paramters (e.g., model parameters) that affect all parts of the tree.
+The section above describes how to compute the derivatives with respect to parameters (e.g., model parameters) that affect all parts of the tree.
 In many cases, we may want to optimize individual branch lengths rather than the overall mutation rate :math:`\mu`.
 In this case, we need to compute the derivatives with respect to the branch lengths.
 This is somewhat simpler for each individual branch length, since each individual branch length only affects part of the tree.